nt246/NTRES6940-data-science/analysis/lesson14-for-loops.md

     print(paste(cntry, "data are estimated"))

     my_plot <- my_plot +
-      labs(sutbtitle("Estimated data"))
+      labs(subtitle = "Estimated data")
   }
   #   Warning message:
   # In if (gap_to_plot$estimated == "yes") { :
   #   the condition has length > 1 and only the first element will be used

-  ggsave(filename = paste("figures/Europe/", cntry, "_gdpPercap_cummean.png", sep = ""),
+  ggsave(filename = paste("figures/Europe/", cntry, "_gdpTot.png", sep = ""),
          plot = my_plot)

 }
 ```

-This worked, but we got a warning message with the if statement.
+This worked, but we got a warning message with the `if` statement.
 This is because if we look at `gap_to_plot$estimated`, it is many "yes"s or "no"s, and the if statement works just on the first one.
 We know that if any are yes, all are yes, but you can imagine that this could lead to problems down the line if you *didn't* know that.
 So let's be explicit:

 <br>